 Now she writes her stories down, preferably by lamp-light with tea.
 She only ever really writes the bad ones: the good ones write themselves without warning, generally when she was planning to go to bed.

 Sylvia now lives in London, where she continues to work in research, and is one half of improvised comedy duo the Peablossom Cabaret.
-Her first children’s book, Erica’s Elephant, was published by Scholastic in 2016 to tremendous reviews, and her second book for young readers, The Bookshop Girl in April 2017.
-Sylvia’s third novel, The Secret of the Night Train will be published in April 2017.
+Her first children’s book, Erica’s Elephant, was published by Scholastic in 2016, and her second book for young readers, The Bookshop Girl in April 2017.
+Sylvia’s third novel, The Secret of the Night Train will be published in May 2018.